 As the Internet of Things expands, so too do the concerns for data integrity and individual privacy.
 Several logical vulnerabilities in IoT devices can figuratively, and sometimes literally, open doors for cybercriminals.
 Hackers are able to take advantage of easy passwords, exposed IP addresses and public serial numbers that allow a criminal to take full advantage of any device.

 There have been dozens of nightmarish cases reported due to the current lackluster IoT cybersecurity protocols.
 In one instance, hackers gained access to the camera of a baby monitor and were able to see and listen to everything going on within range.
 Another cybersecurity mishap occurred when a casino’s high-roller database was compromised through the hacking of a smart thermometer in the hotel’s aquarium.

 Benefits of Blockchain in IoT

-A blockchain is comprised of small amounts of data that is locked down with encryptions.
+A blockchain consists of small amounts of data locked down with encryptions.
 When these “blocks” are “chained” together, members (or nodes) of the specific blockchain can easily view all data.
 For example, a retail company can store the credit card information of 50 of its customers in one block.
-The information is chained together to give the only the store a bigger-picture look at purchases.
+The information is chained together to give only the store a bigger picture look at purchases.
 Instead of a potential hacking of the data of millions from a central database, blockchain’s decentralized chains help to keep the security risks to an absolute minimum by parceling off information.

 Any changes to a blockchain are also made transparent.
 Each member on a chain is given a unique code that personally identifies them, but the name behind the code is not released.
 However, all nodes are able to see any new additions to the chain and can pinpoint malicious behavior by a specific code to quickly thwart cyber attacks.